+webRequest property

+A result object MAY contain a property named webRequest whose value is a webRequest object (§3.46) that describes the HTTP request which led to this result.

+NOTE: This property is primarily useful to web analysis tools.

+webResponse property

+A result object MAY contain a property named webResponse whose value is a webResponse object (§3.47) that describes the response to the HTTP request which led to this result.

+NOTE: This property is primarily useful to web analysis tools.

 fingerprints property

-A result object MAY contain a property named fingerprints whose value is a JSON object (§3.5).
+A result object MAY contain a property named fingerprints whose value is an object (§3.6).

 Each property value in this object SHALL be a string that provides a stable identifier for the result.
 This identifier SHALL, to the extent that it is feasible, be the same for all results that are logically identical, and different for any two results that are logically distinct.
 This requirement is intended to ensure that a fingerprint is resistant to changes that do not affect the logical identity of the result, such as the location of the root of a source code enlistment, or the line number where a result appears in a source file.